Morwenn/cpp-sort/docs/Sorter-traits.md

 ### `is_projection` and `is_projection_iterator`

-The goal is these type traits is to check whether a projection function can be applied on the `value_type` of an iterable or an iterator.
+The goal of these type traits is to check whether a projection function can be applied on the `reference_type` of an iterable or an iterator.
 An additional template parameter `Compare` may be specified, in which case the traits will also check whether the given binary comparison function can be called with two projected values.

 ```cpp
 template<